2021 Lead Bullet Casting Class and Workshop Saturday, February 27th, 2021

-I have had a lot of interest in my Cast Lead bullet class and workshop, and the time has arrived that there is enough interest to schedule a class.
-Since the casting of molten lead at 750+ degrees F is not something that anyone would want to do during the hot Summer months, I have scheduled the class for Saturday, February 29th, hoping that it is a cool and clear weather day.
-Below, you will find a link for signing up for the Casting Class.
+Since the casting of molten lead at 750+ degrees F is not something that anyone would want to do during the hot Summer months, I have scheduled the class for Saturday, February 27th, 2021, hoping that it is a cool and clear weather day.
+Below, you will find a link for signing up for the Casting Workshop.
 Pre-registration is required.
 No prior reloading experience is necessary.
 By clicking on the link, you will go to a subsequent page where the location for the class is listed, fee, times, etc. The class fee is $50 per participant.
 Materials for the day are included.
 Bring your own lunch and beverage though.

 Class will begin promptly at 09:00 and end at approximately 5:00 PM